-David is a fellow (senior lecturer) in the Department of International Relations.
+David is a Fellow in the Department of International Relations.
 In addition to having worked as a copy editor and corporate editor/writer, he has formerly held appointments teaching Japanese foreign relations at Tokyo International University and politics at La Trobe University.
 His research interests include Japanese political leadership, Japan’s post-war security politics, and security in the Asia Pacific.

 Watch and listen to David’s discussion about his recent work on Japan’s foreign policy.